wp-plugins/wplb-widget-total/readme.txt

 == Installation ==

-1. Upload `wplb-widget` folder to your `/wp-content/plugins/` directory.
+1. Upload `wplb-widget-total` folder to your `/wp-content/plugins/` directory.
 2. Activate the plugin from Admin > Plugins menu.
 3. Once activated you should check with Apperance > Widget